 - Funding amount: \$2,000,000,000. - Funding mechanism: Loan. - Eligible recipients: Transmission developers.
-Tribes eligible. - Eligible uses: Construction or modification of transmission facilities designated by the Secretary to be in the national interest under section 216(a) of the Federal Power Act (NIETC). - Period of availability: Until September 30, 2030. - For more information:

-- Overview of the Transmission Facility Financing HERE. - Background on Electricity Transmission Provisions in IRA HERE.
+Tribes eligible. - Eligible uses: Construction or modification of transmission facilities designated by the Secretary to be in the national interest under section 216(a) of the Federal Power Act (NIETC). - Period of availability: Until September 30, 2030. - For more information: - o Overview of the Transmission Facility Financing HERE. - o Background on Electricity Transmission Provisions in IRA HERE.

 Section 50152.
-Grants to Facilitate the Siting of Interstate Electricity Transmission Lines

-(\$760M) - Grants to facilitate siting of transmission projects by providing grants to siting authorities and state, local, and Tribal governments to carry out certain eligible activities related to the siting of covered transmission projects.
+Grants to Facilitate the Siting of Interstate Electricity Transmission Lines (\$760M) - Grants to facilitate siting of transmission projects by providing grants to siting authorities and state, local, and Tribal governments to carry out certain eligible activities related to the siting of covered transmission projects.

-- Funding amount: \$760,000,000. - Funding mechanism: Grants. - Eligible recipients: Transmission siting authority, or other state, local, or Tribal governmental entity. - Eligible uses: - Grants to siting authorities for analysis, examination of alternative siting corridors, and participation in regulatory proceedings in other jurisdictions related to a transmission project, or other measures that reduce the time to site and permit a transmission project.
-A siting authority must agree, in writing, to reach a final siting or permitting decision not later than 2 years after the date on which a grant is provided; and - Grants for economic development activities for communities that may be affected by the construction and operation of transmission projects.
+- Funding amount: \$760,000,000. - Funding mechanism: Grants.

+- Eligible recipients: Transmission siting authority, or other state, local, or Tribal governmental entity. - Eligible uses: - o Grants to siting authorities for analysis, examination of alternative siting corridors, and participation in regulatory proceedings in other jurisdictions related to a transmission project, or other measures that reduce the time to site and permit a transmission project.
+A siting authority must agree, in writing, to reach a final siting or permitting decision not later than 2 years after the date on which a grant is provided; and - o Grants for economic development activities for communities that may be affected by the construction and operation of transmission projects.
 The Secretary may only disburse grant funds for economic development activities to (a) a siting authority upon approval by the siting authority of the transmission project and (b) to any other state, local, or Tribal governmental entity upon commencement of construction of the transmission project. - Cost share requirements: Federal cost share shall not exceed 50% for grants to siting authorities for participation in regulatory proceedings in other jurisdictions and at FERC.
-No specified cost share requirement for other grants under this provision. - Period of availability: Until September 30, 2029. - For more information: - Program homepage HERE. - Webinar on Transmission Siting and Economic Development Grants Program from January 25, 2023 HERE.
-Slides HERE. - Request for Information (RFI) for Transmission Siting and Economic Development Grants Program HERE. - Frequently Asked Questions on the Transmission Siting and Economic Development Grants Program HERE.
+No specified cost share requirement for other grants under this provision. - Period of availability: Until September 30, 2029. - For more information: - o Program homepage HERE. - Webinar on Transmission Siting and Economic Development Grants Program from January 25, 2023 HERE.
+Slides HERE. - Request for Information (RFI) for Transmission Siting and Economic Development Grants Program HERE. - Frequently Asked Questions on the Transmission Siting and Economic Development Grants Program HERE. - o DOE requires applicants to express an interest in applying for funds by submitting concept papers.
+The deadline for concept papers has been extended to November 17, 2023, at 5 p.m.
+ET.
+The deadline for full applications remains April 5, 2024.